Healthcare and Federal Procurement Fraud: Are You A DOJ Target?

 For legal advisors and business leaders alike, the implications are clear:

-• Their data is being analyzed for anomalies
+- Assume your data is continuously analyzed for anomalies

-• Investigations may begin before internal issues are identified
+- Investigations may begin before issues are internally detected

 Final Perspective